-The IRS allows you to apply for a six-month extension of your tax filing deadline.
-So, if you don’t have it all together by tax day in July, don’t panic, especially if you’re expecting a refund.
+The Internal Revenue Service allows taxpayers to apply for a six-month extension of the tax filing deadline.
+So, if you don’t have it all together by tax day in April, don’t panic, especially if you’re expecting a refund.

 Who Can File for an Extension?

-Anyone can apply for an extension, and best of all, the IRS doesn’t ask why.
+Anyone can apply for an automatic extension of time, and best of all, the IRS doesn’t ask why.
 You can inform the IRS if you’re living outside of the country, but otherwise, it’s only interested in getting an estimate of the taxes you owe.

-Unfortunately, an IRS tax extension only applies to the tax paperwork, not payments.
+Unfortunately, an IRS tax extension request only applies to the tax paperwork, not payments.
 If you owe money, it’s still due on the original due date.
 You must pay at least an estimated amount of your total tax liability.

 How Can I Get an Extension?

 Keep in mind that the IRS is very slow to process paperwork but very quick about processing payments.
 They’ll quickly notice if you fail to pay them on time.

 1. File Electronically